COVINGTON — If you’ve always wanted to be on the small screen, this may be your chance.

 Families — parents, children and grandparents — are encouraged to apply “because for me it’s very important that we try to get a mother and father and child all working together as much as we can because it makes it more fun for families and it just makes it an entertaining day,” Stillwell said.

 Children ages 6 to 14 are needed.
-There will be recurring roles for child extras, as the main character is an 8-year-old boy and classmates and background actors are needed for school and playground scenes, Stillwell said.
+There will be recurring roles for child extras, as the main character is an 8-year-old boy.
+Classmates and background actors are needed for school and playground scenes, Stillwell said.
 Families will be needed for church scenes.

 “I want to try to establish an ensemble so when we’re coming over to do the church (scenes) I have a group of people that’s working with us for the next three months,” she said.